 Canaloplasty is a procedure in which a microcatheter is used to enlarge the eye’s natural drainage system (known as Schlemm’s Canal) to allow for better fluid drainage from the eye and thus reduce the pressure inside the eye.
 It is important to note that in 2009, our own Dr. Nalini A. Madiwale was one of the first doctors to perform a canaloplasty procedure in the Albany area.
 To read more about Dr. Madiwale’s achievement, click here.

 Tube shunts are drainage devices implanted inside and around the eye.
-They are also implanted in patients with more advanced glaucoma who require more aggressive lowering of their eye pressure.
-Tube shunts are often used when patients do not respond to, or are not good candidates for, other glaucoma surgeries.
+They are also implanted in patients with more advanced glaucoma who require a more aggressive lowering of their eye pressure.
+Tube shunts are often used when patients do not respond to or are not good candidates for other glaucoma surgeries.
+Our Glaucoma Specialist, Dr. Madiwale performs the tube shunt surgical procedures.

 Why choose Ophthalmic Consultants of the Capital Region for your glaucoma treatment?